 Construction related activities, would affect only those areas immediately adjacent to the breakwater, and the Proposed Placement Area in the nearshore waters located approximately 1,500 feet west of Morro Rock.
 Public access to the PSL Breakwater structure is currently limited to the Corps, U.S. Coast Guard, Morro Bay Harbor District, and the Port San Luis Harbor District.
 The Proposed Placement Area is located in the nearshore waters and is only accessible by boat and not utilized on a regular basis by any parties.
 To the extent practicable, construction would not interfere with such public access or with public parking/docking in these locations near PSL Harbor and Morro Bay Harbor.
 Navigational impacts would be minimized during construction by issuing a notice to mariners and properly marking the construction area so that public would safely avoid the immediate project area.
-The proposed project would neither significantly affect, nor eliminate access or parking/docking, or the public's ability to utilize the general area.
-The public's right of access to the sea, surrounding areas, and associated recreation facilities would not be interfered with and would not result in a physical encroachment upon such facilities, including public access, public parking/docking, andnavigation to and from shore.
-Upon completion of the proposed project, public access would return pre-project conditions.
-Therefore, the proposed project would have less than significant impacts to public access.
+The proposed project would neither significantly affect, nor eliminate access to the sea, surrounding areas, and associated recreation facilities would not be interfered with and would not result in a physical encroachment upon such facilities, including public access, public parking/docking, andnavigation to and from shore.
+Upon completion of the proposed project, public access would returnto pre-project conditions.
+Therefore, the proposed project would have less than significant impacts public access.